-Groundwater salinity trends have been analysed for the three major aquifers in the PWA.
+GROUNDWATER SALINITY TRENDS Groundwater salinity trends have been analysed for the three major aquifers in the PWA.
 In all aquifers, there appears to be a broad correlation with rainfall patterns similar to that observed in water level trends.
-The decreasing trend in groundwater salinity from 1996 to 2006 coincides with above-average rainfall recorded at Mt Bold and rising groundwater levels, while the increasing salinity trend after 2006 is due to below-average rainfall and the resultant reduction in recharge which would normally freshen the groundwater resource.
-This rise in groundwater salinity could become critical in areas where salinities are close to the tolerance level for grape vines which is about 1500 mg/L. The ability to access an alternative water supply through the Willunga Basin Water Company reticulation scheme may reduce the impact of these rises in salinity.
+The decreasing trend in groundwater salinity from 1996 to 2006 coincides with a period of generally above-average rainfall recorded at Mt Bold and a period of rising groundwater levels.
+Whereas the increasing salinity trend after 2006 could be due to the periods of below-average rainfall in 2006 and 2008 and the reduction in recharge which would normally freshen the groundwater resource.
+The rise in groundwater salinity since 2006 could become critical in areas where salinities are close to the tolerance level for grape vines which is about 1500 mg/L. PORT WILLUNGA FORMATION Despite being a confined aquifer, the Port Willunga Formation appears to respond to the general groundwater salinity trends described above (Fig. 18), with monthly rainfall trends shown in orange.

-PORT WILLUNGA FORMATION

-Despite being a confined aquifer, the Port Willunga Formation follows the general groundwater salinity trends described above (Fig. 18), with rainfall trends shown in light blue.
 A total of 182 irrigation wells have been sampled since 2007.
 Of these, 139 wells (75%) have shown an increase in salinity since 2007 averaging 135 mg/L (or 13% of total dissolved solids (TDS)), with some increases exceeding 500 mg/L. Fortunately, about half of the wells that showed an increase have responded to the higher rainfall in 2009 and 2010 with rising trends stabilising or actually decreasing.
-However, 65 wells are continuing to show a rising trend averaging 48 mg/L/yr.
+However, 65 wells are continuing to show a rising trend averaging 48 mg/L/y.
 Long-term trends over a period greater than 20 years were analysed by examining groundwater salinity sample results taken at the time of drilling of irrigation wells.
 It is recognised that these samples may not always be considered representative.
 Of the 182 irrigation wells, 140 had such long-term data available.
 Of these, 77 wells (55%) showed current groundwater salinities that average about 300 mg/L higher than those recorded 20-25 years ago.
 Interestingly, 38 wells show a decrease in salinity over the long term.